nagonzalezf/polar2complex-calculator/README.md

 A tool for MATLAB users.
 It returns the results in MATLAB format for easy implementation.

-This software was developed as an engineering programming excercise to practice tkinter librarie for graphic user interface applications.
-It also works!

 ![Main window sample](screenshots/001.png)

 The repository includes: